MMBytes/MultiGeiger-V2/README.md

 # MultiGeiger V2 (ESP-IDF native)

-A ground-up C rewrite of the [MultiGeiger](https://github.com/ecocurious2/MultiGeiger) radiation sensor firmware, ported from Arduino / PlatformIO to **native ESP-IDF 6.0** for the Heltec Wireless Stick V2 (ESP32) with a Si22G pancake tube.
+A ground-up C rewrite of the [MultiGeiger](https://github.com/ecocurious2/MultiGeiger) radiation sensor firmware, ported from Arduino / PlatformIO to **native ESP-IDF 6.0** for the Heltec WiFi Kit 32 V2 (ESP32) with a Si22G pancake tube.

 ## Status